OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-premises.md

 As with the database, from the Octopus perspective, you'll simply tell the Octopus Servers where to store them as a file path within your operating system.
 Octopus doesn't really care what technology you use to present the shared storage, it could be a mapped network drive, or a UNC path to a file share.
 Each of these three types of data can be stored in a different place.

-Whichever way you provide the shared storage, a few considerations to keep in mind:
+Whichever way you provide the shared storage, there are a few considerations to keep in mind:

-- To Octopus, it needs to appear as a mapped network drive (e.g., `D:\`) or a UNC path to a file share (e.g., `\\server\path`)
+- To Octopus, it needs to appear as a mapped network drive (e.g., `D:\`) or a UNC path to a file share (e.g., `\\server\path`).
-- The service account that Octopus runs as needs **full control** over the directory
+- The service account that Octopus runs as needs **full control** over the directory.
-- Drives are mapped per-user, so you should map the drive using the same service account that Octopus is running under
+- Drives are mapped per-user, so you should map the drive using the same service account that Octopus is running under.

 The simplest way to provide shared storage, assuming the Octopus Server nodes are part of the same Active Directory domain, is by creating a file share that each of the Octopus Server nodes can access.
 Of course, this assumes that the underlying directory is reliable, such as in a RAID array.

-A better alternative is [Microsoft DFS](https://en.wikipedia.org/wiki/Distributed_File_System_(Microsoft)), or a SAN.
+A better alternative is [Microsoft DFS](https://en.wikipedia.org/wiki/Distributed_File_System_(Microsoft)) or a SAN.

 ### Load balancer

-When you configured the first Octopus Server node, as well as each of the subsequent nodes, you would have configured the HTTP endpoint that the Octopus web interface is available on.
-The final step is to configure a load balancer, so that user traffic is directed between each of the Octopus Server nodes.
+When you configured the first Octopus Server node, as well as each of the subsequent nodes, you configured the HTTP endpoint that the Octopus web interface is available on.
+The final step is to configure a load balancer so that user traffic is directed between each of the Octopus Server nodes.

 Octopus can work with any load balancer technology, including hardware and software load balancers.